-The Fouch family of 5 has lived off the grid since 2014 in the Boise foothills.
-Nick, Esther, Milo, Stella and Sadie have been building their dream timber frame house and documenting each step on their Fouch Family Off Grid YouTube channel.
+The Fouch family of five has lived off the grid since 2014 in the Boise foothills.
+Nick, Esther, Milo, Stella, and Sadie have been building their dream timber frame house and documenting each step on their Fouch Family Off Grid YouTube channel.

 In addition to the carpentry and building skills, the Fouch family does many homesteading activities to create a more self-reliant lifestyle.
 To start (and for a good laugh), check out their video explaining how they accidentally crushed their wood-shed with a giant tree.

 Mother Earth News is a well known homesteading and natural living website, with an equally impressive YouTube channel.
 Their videos and content are produced by a variety of personalities, giving us a chance to learn from lots of different perspectives.